×

 • Serbian is spoken as a national language in: Bosnia, Croatia, Montenegro, Serbia.

 You will also get to know the continents where Maltese and Serbian speaking countries lie.
-Based on the number of people that speak these languages, the position of Maltese language is not available and position of Serbian language is 44.
+Based on the number of people that speak these languages, the position of Maltese language is 25 and position of Serbian language is 44.
 Find all the information about these languages on Maltese and Serbian.

 Maltese and Serbian Language History